Managing Director & Partner

-So why is supply chain decarbonization not already commonplace?
+So why is decarbonization—which is key to mitigating the aggregate supply chain carbon footprint—not already commonplace?
 The answer is that it is challenging.

 For one thing, most companies do not understand the extent or the nature of the problem.
 While a manufacturer can calculate the greenhouse gas emissions from its own operations with a relatively high degree of confidence, getting a view on scope 3 emissions is complex.
 The challenges are especially daunting for companies with tens of thousands of individual products and significant turnover in the supplier base.
 Some even struggle to understand who their suppliers are in the first place.
 It does not help that data-sharing on product emission footprints is still in its infancy.